 - Beacon Tennis Site early in the year the City Council was awarded full Beacon Site Status in recognition of the City Tennis Programme which is co-ordinated through our Sport & Recreation section at Bitts Park.
 Carlisle is the first in the North West to achieve this status.
-This is an excellent example of successful partnership working with Carlisle Leisure Ltd and the Lawn Tennis Association. - Tullie House has been awarded the Marsh Award for Museum Learning in the North West. - Benefits Advice Team in July the Benefits Advice Team were inspected by the Legal Services Commission in connection with being awarded the Quality Mark for General Help Services. - Quest Assessment 2010 the City Council's Sport & Recreation Section achieved 'excellent' status in this assessment, which took place in July of this year.
-Quest is the UK Quality Scheme for Sport & Leisure and is a continuous improvement tool used as a framework to deliver key management areas. - Carlisle City Council is the first district council in the county to be judged as an 'Achieving Authority' against the Equality Framework for Local Government.
+This is an excellent example of successful partnership working with Carlisle Leisure Ltd and the Lawn Tennis Association. - Achieving excellence in Environmental Practice this Gold level was awarded to the City Council by Cumbria Business Environment Network in the early part of the year. - Tullie House has been awarded the Marsh Award for Museum Learning in the North West. - Essential Skills Award North West Employers have awarded the City Council the Skills Award with distinction. - Area Maintenance Teams Carlisle along with Allerdale had the cleanest streets in the North West as published in a regional league table compiled by the Audit Commission. - Benefits Advice Team in July the Benefits Advice Team were inspected by the Legal Services Commission in connection with being awarded the Quality Mark for General Help Services. - Quest Assessment 2010 the City Council's Sport & Recreation Section achieved 'excellent' status in this assessment, which took place in July of this year.
+Quest is the UK Quality Scheme for Sport & Leisure and is a continuous improvement tool used as a framework to deliver key management areas. - The Council's Data Network recently received the Governments Code of Connection (CoCo) 4.2 compliance, only one of a handful in the country.
+This enables the Council's network to be connected to the Government's secure Intranet, essential for processing housing benefit claims. - Carlisle City Council is the first district council in the county to be judged as an 'Achieving Authority' against the Equality Framework for Local Government.
 Following a two-day assessment by Peer Assessors appointed by Local Government Improvement and Development, the council was judged to be taking 'positive action' to address the needs of all communities, including hard-to-reach group.